Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/welcome-&-setup.md

 Next you will need to set up a new project in R-Studio for this workshop.
 Projects in R are like containers for various jobs that you will perform, the history of the project will be loaded when you open a new project.
 By using a project you can install all of the tools ahead of time and they will be there for you when you need them during the workshop.
 In R-Studio under File select New directory and then select New Project and name the project something you will remember (bioinfo_workshop).

-Now that you have your project loaded, run the following code to install all of the packages we will be using during the workshop:
+Now that you have your project loaded, run the following code to install all of the packages we will be using during the workshop.
+For those of you that haven't used RStudio before we have made a [video](https://youtu.be/UtZHS-q7buI) showing the successful installation of the R packages you will need using the commands below:

 ```r
 if (!any(rownames(installed.packages()) == "biomaRt")){
   if (!requireNamespace("BiocManager", quietly = TRUE))